 When medical cannabis became legal in the UK in July 2018, activists and patients around the country celebrated, imagining a future when they could finally access cannabis-based medicines.
 Unfortunately, a cautious initial response by both the Home Office and the National Health Service (NHS) means that in reality, very few people are considered suitable.
 This article outlines the criteria for getting a medical marijuana prescription through the NHS, what steps you need to take in order to request a prescription, and whether other options lie in the private sector.

-Medical Cannabis in the UK — Early Days
+Medical Marijuana in the UK — Early Days

 The legal provision of cannabis-based medicines in the UK is in its infancy.
-Only two years ago it seemed an unthinkable dream that patients might be able to access medical cannabis without turning to the black market or travelling to countries like Holland or Canada where medical cannabis is legal.
+Only two years ago it seemed an unthinkable dream that patients might be able to access medical cannabis without turning to the black market or traveling to countries like Holland or Canada where medical marijuana is legal.

 Initially, patients had to apply to a specialist panel through their consultant for a prescription.
 However, since 1st November 2018 specialist doctors have been able to prescribe cannabis-based medicines.
 Despite initial excitement from patients, stringent criteria and overall advice by governing bodies not to prescribe cannabis-based medicines (CBPMs) has meant that CBPM prescriptions on the NHS are severely restricted.

 What are Cannabis-Based Medicines (CBPMs)?